barnstee/UA-CloudPublisher/README.md

 ## Using the Alternative Broker

-UA Cloud Publisher contains a second broker client that can be used either to **send** OPC UA PubSub metadata via Kafka to a second broker **or** it can be used to **receive** OPC UA PubSub binary via MQTT.
+UA Cloud Publisher contains a second broker client that can be used either to **send** OPC UA PubSub metadata via Kafka to a second broker **or** it can be used to **receive** OPC UA PubSub data via MQTT.
 However, both features together can't be used right now.

 ## Optional Environment Variables